 If only Cook, who also has three daughters and a son studying in Australia, could overcome the frustrations brought on by dealing with government agencies, life would be perfect here in Ipoh.

-Note: An edited version of this article [The Prancing COOK] was published on 4th July, 2015, in the now-defunct The Malay Mail.
+Note: An edited version of this article [The Prancing COOK] was published on 4th July, 2015, in The Malay Mail.

 Note: View larger images by clicking on an image once this page has completely loaded.
 Then navigate by clicking on the right or left side of image.